 Leading-edge cancer companies were Mentor Capital’s historic focus especially in the field of cancer immunotherapy.

 Mentor has some continued legacy investments in this area and is pleased that we will continue to be involved with the cancer field.
 This because medical cannabis reduces nausea and increases appetite in cancer patients so they have the strength to continue their treatments.
 The switch from cancer to cannabis occurred because the leading-edge breakthroughs were expensive in large part because of the $500 million or more FDA trials that were required.
 When the government became more involved with health care and then said they were not going to reimburse expensive new cancer treatments, this sector collapsed. (e.g. The leading cancer immunotherapy stock went from $44/sh to $3/sh).
 As a result, Mentor Capital looked for cancer related investment with profit potential and found that the growing medical marijuana field needed funding.
-On investigation, Mentor concluded that cannabis investments could not only help save cancer patients’ live, but also was in an sector that was rapidly expanding.
+On investigation, Mentor concluded that cannabis acquisitions and major funding actions could not only help save cancer patients’ live, but also was in an sector that was rapidly expanding.